 Policies and Standards

 The website, holycross.edu, and all other digital properties created and managed within the Holy Cross domain are the sole property of Holy Cross.
 While certain faculty and staff members have access to edit certain portions of these properties, create new content, and remove old content, the website and all its sub-sites remain the property of the College.
 The College’s Web Policy sets standards for these issues.

 The website is the digital embodiment of the College, and provides a platform to showcase the College’s story to the entire world.
 It is a strategic asset that carries enormous influence and provides global access to all aspects of the College.
-With more than 100 web editors and authors managing portions of the site, guidelines that encourage accurate, brevity, clarity and consistency, are essential for enhancing and protecting the college’s online image.
+With scores of web authors managing portions of the site, guidelines that encourage accurate, brevity, clarity and consistency, are essential for enhancing and protecting the college’s online image.
 These guidelines aim to cover all areas of digital governance.
 If you have questions, please email email@example.com.

 The Office of College Marketing and Communications has access to all areas of the Holy Cross website and to ensure quality control, members of the web communications staff will edit/alter content as needed for clarity or to fix grammar, spelling, usage and style issues, as well as to ensure conformity with college naming conventions and branding.
 The College reserves the right to revise or remove content housed either on college web resources or external resources that does not meet the College’s standards outlined in this document.
 The web communications staff will first communicate issues with the person responsible for the content in question.